J-Rios/pysercmdscripts/README.md

 # Open Serial Port /dev/ttyUSB0 at 115200 bauds
 CONNECT /dev/ttyUSB0 115200

+# Send an End Of Line character/s (enter) and expect to receive "#" as response
+EOL
+RES #

 # Send "reboot" command and wait for 10s
 CMD reboot